einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 6. SpatGRIS (open source software)
 7. MaxMSP (premium software, but only utilized during a free trial period)
 8. Google Chrome or any web browser that will allow you to access our Course Website & materials
-9. various other plugins and apps listed throughout the semester (open source software)
+9. Various other plugins and apps listed throughout the semester (open source software)

 ## 3. Expectations